 This study presents a robust methodology and is a step towards obtaining first order estimates of formative discharge in ungauged river basins solely from remote sensing images.
-It can be used for the sustainable river development and management to ensure regional water security, especially in the regions where river discharge is not readily available.
+It can be used for sustainable river development and management to ensure regional water security and flood management, especially in the regions where river discharge data is not readily available.

-375 Appendix A: Dataset
+Appendix A: Dataset